stacks-archive/blockstack-react-native/BlockstackSDK/README.md

 ##### Add module
 1. In XCode, in the project navigator, right click your project and select `Add Files to [your project's name]`
+   - NOTE: Make sure "Create Groups" is selected in the file picker, or the native module will not be properly exported!
 2. Go to `node_modules` ➜ `react-native-blockstack` ➜ `ios` and add the `RNBlockstackSdk` folder
 4. Run your project (`Cmd+R`)
-5. In your React Native project's App.js file, utilize relevant methods as defined in `RNBlockstackSdk.swift`
+5. In your React Native project's App.js file, add the following line:

+    ```
+    import RNBlockstackSdk from "react-native-blockstack";
+    ```
+6. Utilize relevant methods as defined in `RNBlockstackSdk.swift` (i.e. `RNBlockstackSdk.isUserSignedIn()`)
     *  This is a community maintained repo.
 Feel free to add any missing functionality and submit a pull request :).

 #### Android